 If you are a startup or a small business without health insurance benefits, now is the time to find a plan if you have the budget.
-The longer you wait, the greater the chance you will lose good talent and hear office mumbling from people who wished you offered health benefits.
+The longer you wait, the greater the chance you will lose good talent.
 To keep morale high and build your brand reputation, health insurance benefits have to be a priority.

 Offering health benefits may depend on the size of your company.
 If you only have a handful of employees, you may not be ready to jump in just yet, preferring to grow a bit first.
 Just remember that benefits have become an expectation, even for employees at the smallest companies.
 Some companies view their plan as another “hire,” allocating part of a budget they would spend on a new employee for a health insurance plan to cover all employees.
 Startups often build in the cost of a benefits package into their financial plan they fund from investors.

-Either way, you will be able to offer health insurance to your employees as soon as the provider gives you the green light.
-Open Enrollment is the period of time your employees will have to sign up, and it is set by the insurer.
+Once you choose a health insurer and plan options, you will be able to offer health insurance to your employees as soon as the provider gives you the green light.
+Open enrollment is the period of time your employees will have to sign up, and it is set by the insurer.
 Not all employees have to sign up, as some may be covered already by a spouse’s or parent’s plan, or choose to seek their own health insurance.

 When the open enrollment is over, employees who didn’t participate cannot sign up until the next open enrollment period, typically a year later.
-There are exceptions, such as if an employee has a “qualifying life event” that includes losing their current health plan coverage, getting married or divorced, having a baby or adopting a child, or a change in residence.
+There are exceptions, such as if an employee has a qualifying life event (QLE) that includes losing their current health plan coverage, getting married or divorced, having a baby or adopting a child, or changing their residence.
 New hires can sign up at the time of their hire, despite open enrollment dates.